Reporting to Law Enforcement

 If one has experienced sexual violence, it can be important to preserve evidence.
 The primary method of preserving physical evidence is the SART exam.

-• How do I arrange SART Exam?
+- How do I arrange SART Exam?
 Navigating the SART exam process can be complicated.
 Scripps strongly recommends that students interested in getting an exam contact Project Sister Family Services’ 24/7 hotline at (909) 626-4357.
 PSFS will explain the process, arrange for exam, and provide a confidential sexual assault counselor (advocate) and support person to attend exam (if you wish).
 This process ensures the exam is free.
 Trying to arrange the exam yourself could mean it gets billed to your insurance.
-Of course, if you want assistance from the College, contact Campus Safety at (909) 607-2000 and ask to speak to on-call dean.
+Of course, if you want assistance from the College, contact Campus Safety at (909) 607-2000 and ask to speak to the Administrator On-Call.